 Members of our Parish family involved in these special ministries receive a positive feeling from the work they do in helping friends as they face sadness and loss.
 If you feel in your heart that you would like to help in any of the three groups, please call the Parish Office at 797-1856.

 The Children and Families First Committee is a group that began in 1994 at the former St. Ann’s as a result of St. John Paul II’s initiative to keep children and families together.
 This group works very hard to keep children involved in the activities of the church.
 Every year, Children and Families hosts a Children’s Christmas party where every child in attendance receives a gift from Santa, a Halloween party complete with pumpkin carving and an Easter party with an Easter Egg hunt and crafts for the children to make.

 This organization has been very generous to our parish financially, helping to underwrite the cost of the Family Fun Day in June and donating money for flowers to decorate the church during the holidays.
 They also donate baskets to be raffled off at the Heritage Festival, provide refreshments following the living Stations of the Cross presented by the religious education students and prepare a breakfast for the students on the last day of classes before summer vacation.
 In the past, this group has also sponsored trips to hockey and baseball games.

 This organization is still being run by several of the original founding members.
 These people have watched their own children, and now for some their grandchildren, enjoy the activities this group provides.

 This group is responsible for providing religious instruction for students in Kindergarten through high school, providing a place for our children to learn about God and the Church.
 It is in support of the parent’s role as the original teachers of their children.
-There is no fee for students to attend these classes and all materials are provided.

 Students in second grade receive instructions in preparation for receiving the sacraments of Reconciliation and Eucharist.
 These children must be baptized prior to receiving these sacraments and have one year of formal catechesis.